-The Management Board has today published a comprehensive plan to mitigate the effect of coronavirus on Rusneftegaz's operations, including increasing the number of both internal and external communications regarding the pandemic, as recommended by Rospotrebnadzor.
-As a variegated organization each sector of the Group will be affected uniquely, and whilst management has deployed the utmost diligence in the preparation of these measures, they are still subject to change if advice from external bodies is modified.
+The management board has today published a comprehensive plan to mitigate the effect of coronavirus on Rusneftegaz's operations, including increasing the number of both internal and external communications regarding the pandemic, as recommended by Rospotrebnadzor.
+As a variegated organization each sector of our organization will be affected uniquely, and whilst management has deployed the utmost diligence in the preparation of these measures, they are still subject to change if advice from external bodies is modified.

 Rusneftegaz has many continuous operations that cannot be suspended or shut down, and as such a number of employees will continue to work as normal during this period.
 Upon arrival, all staff are to face temperature checks, with any workers displaying an abnormal result being ejected from the site immediately.
 All workers are to have access to hand sanitizer in every room, and all workstations are to be routinely disinfected by cleaning staff throughout the day.
 Similarly, the handover procedures for shift changes have been reconfigured to minimize personal contact, and all meetings are to be cancelled or held electronically.